-- Annual after-tax profits for the Group 1 banks in the sample dropped significantly in Europe, decreased in the Americas and increased in the rest of the world. - Over the previous year, the annual dividend payout ratios for Europe and the rest of the world dropped significantly to 10% and 22%, respectively, while they increased to 37% for the banks in the Americas.
+- Annual after-tax profits for the Group 1 banks in the sample saw a particularly strong increase in the Americas and Europe (72% and 173%, respectively) compared to H2 2020. - Over the previous year, the annual dividend payout ratios for Europe almost doubled while those in the Americase almost halved.